Booking Your Trip

 Children can come as long as they are well supervised by a parent or guardian.
 If a child can ride confidently, keep up with the group, and is happy camping in remote places, they are old enough to come.
 The support vehicle is available if necessary.
 Only our Altai Expedition is unsuitable for children.
 We have never actually had any children along on a trip yet, but they would undoubtedly have the time of their life.

-Yes, just let us know which nights, and where you would like to stay.
+Yes, we can book extra nights at our group hotel.
 There's no extra costs from us.
-The easiest option is to stay at the same hotel where we will all be staying for the first night of the trip, and at the end.
-Alternatively we can book you in to a more basic (ie less expensive) guest house.
+The easiest option is to stay at our hotel where we will all be staying for the first night of the trip, and at the end, but we can suggest a more basic (ie less expensive) guest house.

 If you would like to splash out after all the roughing it in the countryside, we can point you to other (ie more expensive) options.
 During Nadaam (11-13 July), accommodation is scarce so let us know well in advance.